swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

 }
 ```

 This function returns an instance of `MutableSpan` that represents a mutation of the same memory as represented by the callee.
-The callee can therefore no longer be mutated while the returned value exists:
+The callee can therefore no longer be accessed (read or mutated) while the returned value exists:

 ```swift
 var array = [1, 2, 3, 4, 5]